By Anthony Caruso III | Publisher

 Due to persistent rain throughout the weekend, the NHRA has catered to the professionals.
 With a TV window on FS1 from 3-5 pm EST today, officials have to push for the professional teams to stay on track.

 Meyer is not pleased with the decision to push back the Sportsman action.

-“We made an attempt at second round but then NHRA decided to push us back so the pros could run, shocker,” Meyer said in a Facebook post.
+“We made an attempt at second round but then NHRA decided to push us back so the pros could run shocker,” Meyer said in a Facebook post.
 “It would just be nice if NHRA would treat the sportsman racers a little better.
-Most of us do this as a hobby and have jobs we need to get back to, business to run, where most pro teams, that is their full time job.
+Most of us do this as a hobby and have jobs we need to get back to, business to run, where most pro teams, that is their full-time job.
 I’m lucky enough I have a job that is flexible with me this year to try to chase my dreams with my dad while I still can.
 Not to mention a handful of pro drivers worked their way up the sportsman ranks to get where they are now.
 A lot of us are out here to have fun but it’s hard to when you can’t even make a lap down the track.
 I get it, this is a national event and the pros take priority over everyone else, but if you knew the weather would be bad why couldn’t you have canceled all of the sportsman classes and just ran the pros.
-It’s not fun sitting around waisting vacation time to watch it rain.
+It’s not fun sitting around wasting vacation time to watch it rain.

-Meyer — who is the most recent Top Alcohol Dragster event winner at the NGK NTK NHRA Four-Wide Nationals at zMAX Dragway in Concord, N.C. — will unfortunately have to wait until the officials give the Top Alcohol Dragsters the opportunity to compete.
+Meyer — who is the most recent Top Alcohol Dragster event winner at the NGK NTK NHRA Four-Wide Nationals at zMAX Dragway in Concord, N.C. — will, unfortunately, have to wait until the officials give the Top Alcohol Dragsters the opportunity to compete.